- Operate as for-hire carriers (for a fee or other compensation)

-While the FMCSA has made plans to phase out MC numbers in 2016 and transition to DOT numbers only, MC numbers are still being issued at this time as Operating Authority.
+While the FMCSA plans to phase out MC numbers and transition to DOT numbers only, MC numbers are still being issued at this time as Operating Authority.
 For more information, review this information for the Unified Registration System (URS).

 You agreed to our terms and conditions when you created your account.
 Running a business takes time, patience, research, planning and the ability to handle failures gracefully.

 It is important to keep in mind that hauling illegally could result in shipments and equipment being impounded, hefty fines, payment forfeiture, and even a possible arrest.